srobo/volunteer-emails/SR2020/2019-10-19-kickstart-reminder.md

 Kickstart is happening in exactly 1 week - and we could really do with your help to ensure it runs smoothly!

-It'll run from 10am to 5pm (or whenever teams are finished)
+It'll run from 10am to 5pm (or whenever teams are finished).

 If you'd like to help out and haven't signed up already, [fill out the Kickstart sign up form](https://forms.gle/1CPgReTxhCGn6rcx6) so we know who's coming!

 We'll be hosting it simultaneously in 3 separate locations: